Aggressive Dog Training and Socialization

 Operant conditioning is also used to teach the dog that his own actions can earn positive reinforcement in the form of treats, praise, and play.
 Both types of conditioning attempt to change the underlying emotional that leads to aggression in dogs, rather than just suppressing the outward symptoms.

-Old Ways of Socializing Dogs
+Outdated Ways of Socializing Dogs

 This approach is a departure from the past; only a few years ago, most trainers recommended correcting lunging and barking with a swift, hard leash “pop” (yank).
 Although this forceful method could interrupt an aggressive outburst, it seldom produces any lasting improvement—it does nothing to change the way the dog will “feel” or react the next time he sees another dog.

 In fact, this sort of punishment sometimes exacerbates the problem by sending the wrong message to the dog; he learns that proximity to other dogs brings about punishment from the owner!
 Teaching him to anticipate scolding whenever another dog is nearby is not how to calm an aggressive dog.

 Punishment results in additional negative side effects.
 A dog who has been punished, just like a person who has been physically or verbally rebuked, usually experiences physiological stress reactions that make it harder for him to calm down.
 Also, when a dog growls at other dogs or shows signs of unease and is punished, the dog may simply learn to suppress his growling and visual signals of discomfort; the result can be a dog that suddenly strikes out with no warning.

 In the most effective aggression-retraining programs, unpleasant or punishing training methods (“aversives”) are avoided as much as possible.
-Aggressive dog trainers control the dog’s behavoir by putting the dog on what is known as the “No Free Lunch” regimen.
+Aggressive dog trainers control the dog’s behavior by putting the dog on what is known as the “No Free Lunch” regimen.
 The basic premise is that the dog must respond to an obedience cue in order to earn every right, freedom, and privilege.
 These include meals, treats, toys, play, games, walks, and even attention and petting.
 The goal is to teach the dog to appreciate his owner as the provider of all good things in his life.

 Meanwhile, the first step in specifically dealing with the dog’s aggression might merely be rewarding the dog for any behavior that does not involve fighting or aggression.
 His behavior is then modified through a planned program of: